Trail Conditions Update – October 23, 2017

-ELK RUTTING SEASON WARNING: It is elk rutting season until mid-October.
+ELK RUTTING SEASON WARNING: It is elk rutting season.
 Warning signs that read “ATTENTION – Elk Mating” have been posted at areas where elk herds often gather.
 Be aware that bull elk become extremely aggressive during rutting season so keep at least 30 metres away from all elk and never get between a male and female elk.

 BEARS: It’s pre-hibernation feeding season for both black and grizzly bears which increases the chances of running into a bear on the trail.
 It is easy to surprise a bear that is focussed on feeding so make noise while hiking in bear territory.
 Carry bear spray, watch for fresh bear signs, and if you see a bear, back away slowly and leave the area.
 Never run.

-- From Scarpe Pass (a24), the trail disappears up to La Coulotte Ridge and the hiking becomes significantly more difficult until you reach the ATV track (a27) heading down to the West Castle Road.
+- From Scarpe Pass (a24), the trail disappears so hikers must route-find up to La Coulotte Ridge, where the hiking becomes significantly more difficult until you reach the ATV track (a27) heading down to the West Castle Road.

 - There is a new bridge over the Upper Elk Lake outflow (b38) and a new bypass trail to Fox Lake and West Elk Pass just before the bridge.